chantisnake/ToyRepo/readme.md

-# toy Repo
+# Toy Repo

-This is a temporary repo just to teach the Lexos team about basic git commands:
+This is a temporary repo just to teach the Lexos team about basic git.

-## a couple of important files
+## Important files
   * .gitignore
-    * all the filenames in this file will be ignored by git (so these files you are unable to add)
+    * all the files/directories listed this file will be ignored by git.
+At this moment we are only ignoring .idea folder which contains project specific settings of each developers IDE ([PyCharm](https://www.jetbrains.com/pycharm/)).
   * .git/
-    * the folder with all the git information
+    * the folder with all the git information.

-## commands
+## Commands

   * add
     * add the files that you have edited and want to push to the remote repo